nalsai/nalsai.de/content/en/blog/seichi/sanoba-witch/index.md

 +++
-title = "Visiting Places from Sanoba Witch (Sabbat of the Witch)" description = "" tags = [
+title = "Visiting Places from Sanoba Witch (Sabbat of the Witch)" description = "Kyōto, Ōsaka, and Kōbe locations from the visual novel Sanoba Witch" tags = [
-  "Visual Novels",
+  "Visual Novel",
   "Anime Tourism",
-  "Sacred Place Pilgrimage",
-  "Japan",
   "Yuzusoft",
 ]
 date = 2024-05-26
 +++

 Welcome back to another pilgrimage!
 This time, I visited places from the Yuzusoft visual novels Senren\*Banka (2016) and Sanoba Witch (2018).
 Since the two visual novels settings take inspiration from Kyōto, I visited them together.
 This is the page for Sanoba Witch.
-You can find the [Senren*Banka Pilgrimage by following this link](../tourism-senren-banka).
+You can find the [Senren*Banka Pilgrimage by following this link]({{< relref senren-banka >}}).

 I recommend getting the bus day ticket and starting early if you want to tour it in one day, especially in winter, as the sun sets quite early.
 A bicycle could also come in handy to reach some of the places from Sanoba Witch.